NicholasA-B/FOMO-Tracker/README.md

 # FOMO-Tracker

-This project uses Binance API to track prices of cryptocurrencies using HTML/CSS/JS.
+This project uses Binance API to track prices of cryptocurrencies using HTML and embedded CSS/JS.

 Commands: